ITfoxtec/FoxIDs/docs/get-started.md

 ![Create test user](images/get-started-test-user-new.png)

 ### Default login UI
-In the `test` track go to the `Authentication methods` tab where you find the default [login](login.md) authentication method which handles the user login and logout.
+In the `test` environment go to the `Authentication methods` tab where you find the default [login](login.md) authentication method which handles the user login and logout.

 ![Login authentication method](images/get-started-login.png)

 ### Configure your own application
-In the `test` track go to the `Applications` tab to configure your application.
+In the `test` environment go to the `Applications` tab to configure your application.

 A web based applications (client / relaying party) can be configured with [OpenID Connect](app-reg-oidc.md) or [SAML 2.0](app-reg-saml-2.0.md).